 No, "Bonnie" has nothing to do with "Yvonne".
 My father was Scots, and I'm

-a "bonnie lass"!
-I grew up in the San Fernando Valley of Los Angeles when it was still orange and walnut groves, horse
+a "bonnie lass".
+I grew up in the San Fernando Valley of Los Angeles when the boom of the space race brought

-with a degree in psychobiology.
-Then I joined Volunteers in Service to America (now AmeriCorps), and returned
+I joined Volunteers in Service to America (now AmeriCorps), and returned to graduate school in computer science,

-to graduate school in computer science, which led to a twenty-five year career in technology.
-In 2007, I was convinced
+which led to a long career in technology.

-to return to grad school, this time for a master's degree in Information Technology.
-For two years all I did was work,
+In 2007, I returned to grad school, this time for a master's degree

-study, write papers and take exams.
+in Information Technology.
+For two years all I did was work, study, write papers and take exams.
 But it's done !
-I graduated in May 2009 with a 4.0 GPA, earning me an Award
+I graduated in May 2009 with a 4.0 GPA.
+I don't know how I'd have done it without David's incredibly patient support.

 Through it all there have been horses.
 My high school buddy and I would scour